blubitz/makel-dom/README.md

-# dom-create-element-query-selector-fork
+# makel-dom

-> A utility function to create DOM elements with CSS selector-like syntax
+> Easily make DOM elements with CSS selector-like syntax

 ### Description

-This project was forked from [hekigan](https://github.com/hekigan/dom-create-element-query-selector) and will be under devleopment.
+This project was forked from [hekigan](https://github.com/hekigan/dom-create-element-query-selector) and is under devleopment.

 ### Usage